 So, eliminating scrap in the manufacturing process is an important part of lean and competitive manufacturing processes.
 How can you reduce manufacturing waste and scrap in your parts making processes?
 Here are a few ideas that you may be able to employ in your own production line:

 Marlin Steel’s manufacturing team use factory automation for a great number of reasons, including safety.
 Not just for the workers themselves, but for the parts that are being assembled—which helps to minimize manufacturing scrap from damaged parts.

-Machines don’t get sick or tired the way manual laborers do.
-A machine doesn’t get a muscle spasm because of a repetitive motion stress injury or a sneeze and drop a multi-thousand dollar load of small, delicate, cannot-afford-to-have-a-single-scratch-on-them parts all over the floor.
-Humans do.
+First, machines don’t get sick or tired the way manual laborers do.
+A machine doesn’t get a muscle spasm because of a repetitive motion stress injury or sneeze and drop a multi-thousand-dollar load of small, delicate, no-scratch parts all over the floor.

 If you can set up a machine to handle a given task in a way that doesn’t risk damage to the parts you manufacture, then automating that process is often the best option.
 Not only will you save money on reprocessing your parts, you’ll improve your time to market by getting parts right the first time.